Na-Nazhou/CS3219-OTOT-TaskB/README.md

 # Setting up dev environment

-- Create a `.env` file at the root of the directory and copy the content of `.env.example` to that file.
+- Create a `.env` file at the root of the directory and copy the content of `.env.example` to `.env`..
 You may modify the database user and password accordingly.
 - Run `npm i` to install the dependencies.
-- Run `brew services start postgresql` to make sure PostgresQL is running.
-If you are not on macOS, you may use other commands to start PostgresQL.
+- Run `brew services start postgresql` to make sure PostgreSQL is running.
+If you are not on macOS, you may run other commands to start PostgreSQL.
 - Run `createdb quotes_development` to create the database for development.
-- Run `createdb quotes_test` to create the database for test.
+- Run `createdb quotes_test` to create the database for testing.
 - Run `sequelize db:migrate` to run database migration.
 - Run `npm run dev` to start the server.